 It covers medical needs deemed a requirement by an MSP-enrolled physician.
-In other words, the doctor who says you need the service should be part of MSP providers.
+In other words, the doctor who says you need the service will have completed the enrollment in order to receive a billing number.
 If your physician isn't, then your plan won't cover the costs if you pushed through with the service.

 If you're facing a dental emergency requiring surgery in a hospital, MSP will cover the costs for you.
 The keyword, here again, is "medically-required".
-If you need dental fillings, root canals, or crowns, you'd have to shell out money from your own pocket.
+If you need dental fillings, root canals, or crowns, you'd have to incur those costs on your own.

 If you have dental insurance, it may cover you for these non-emergency treatments.